r0ss26/beekeepers-log/README.md

 # User Stories

+- As a user I want to be able to add a new colony
+- As a user I want to be able to specify the number of bees in a colony
+- As a user I want to be able to specify the number of hives in a colony
-- As a user I want to be able to enter the amount of honey I collect from a colony.
+- As a user I want to be able to enter the amount of honey I collected from a colony.
 - As a user I want to be able to enter the date that I collected honey from a colony.
 - As a user I want to be able to add a new hive to a colony.
 - As a user I want to be able to quickly see the date of a colonies next collection.
-- As a user I want to be able to see the amount of overproduction since the last collection for a colony.
+- As a user I want to be able to see the amount of overproduction since the last collection for a colony so that I know how much honey to collect and whether a new hive is needed.
 - As a user I want to be notified if the amount of overproduction reaches 150grams before the next collection date of the colony.